woocommerce/woocommerce-subscriptions-renewal-logger/README.md

 ### Caveat

 This plugin is a diagnostic tool that should be used only for active monitoring on a site.
-Do you leave it active indefinitely on a site, especially not a live site or a site with a large number of subscriptions.
+Do not leave it active indefinitely on a site, especially not on a live site or a site with a large number of subscriptions.

 For best results, enable the plugin for 5-10 minutes at a time.
-Then disbale it and review the logs.
+Then disable it and review the logs.